-There are two types of signal aliasing to be concerned with when using the 89600 VSA application with the InfiniiVision Series oscilloscope.
+There are two types of signal aliasing to be concerned with when using the 89600 VSA software with the InfiniiVision Series oscilloscope.
 The first is aliasing of unwanted out-of-band signals into the measurement span.
 This will not be a problem with the majority of clean, single-signal devices.
 However, devices with multiple or spurious signals could have this type of aliasing.
-Section 6 describes how to perform a check to determine if there are any unwanted signals present that can alias down into the measurement span.
-A second type of aliasing happens when the sample rate causes the in-band signal to fold over on itself.
+It is the user's responsibility to check for these signals.
+See Table 5 for more suggestions.
+A second type of aliasing happens when the sample rate causes the inband signal to fold over on itself.
 This in-band (or self-) aliasing is avoided in Full Rate mode.
 However, in User Rate in-band aliasing may be a problem.
 To avoid in-band aliasing you must select a suitable sample rate based on your measurement center frequency and span.

-To avoid in-band aliasing the oscilloscope sample rate (F_s) must be selected so that the analysis span falls within confined regions.
-Staying within these regions prevents the analysis span from being positioned too close to $F_s/2$.
-When F_s is selected so that the span is confined to be within a single gray box (see diagrams below), in-band aliasing is avoided.
+To avoid in-band aliasing the oscilloscope sample rate ( $F_s$ ) must be selected so that the analysis span falls within confined regions.
+Staying within these regions prevents the analysis span from being positioned too close to $F_s/2$ .
+When $F_s$ is selected so that the span is confined to be within a single gray box (see diagrams below), in-band aliasing is avoided.
 See the following table for the equations that describe these in-band alias-free regions.

 Figure 2.
-Avoiding in-band aliasing by selecting Fs within a confined span
+Avoiding in-band aliasing by selecting $F_s$ within a confined span